alfetahe/process-hub/README.md

     ```
   It is possible to start multiple hubs under the same supervision tree.
   Each hub must have a unique `:hub_id`.

-## Cluster Discovery and Formation
-ProcessHub monitors connecting and disconnecting nodes and forms a cluster automatically
-from the connected nodes that share the same `hub_id`.
-It's not required to start
-the `ProcessHub` on all nodes in the cluster.

-## Resilience and Reliability
-ProcessHub uses the `Supervisor` behavior and leverages the features that come with it.
-Each hub starts its own `ProcessHub.DistributedSupervisor` process, which is responsible for
-starting, stopping, and monitoring the processes in its local cluster.

-When a process dies unexpectedly, the `ProcessHub.DistributedSupervisor` will restart it
-automatically.

-ProcessHub also takes care of validating the `child_spec` before starting it and makes sure
-it's started on the right node that the process belongs to.
-If the process is being started on the wrong node, the initialization request will be forwarded
-to the correct node.

-## Locking Mechanism
-ProcessHub utilizes the `:blockade` library to provide event-driven communication
-and a locking mechanism.
-It locks the local event queue by increasing its priority for some operations.
-This allows the system to queue events and process them in order to preserve data integrity.
-Other events can be processed once the priority level is set back to default.

-To avoid deadlocks, the system places a timeout on the event queue priority and
-restores it to its original value if the timeout is reached.

 ## Contributing
 Contributions are welcome and appreciated.
 If you have any ideas, suggestions, or bugs to report,